Live-Charts/Live-Charts/README.md

 |**Scatter:** a chart with scale on both axis, useful when you need to display math functions or simply need scale on both axis.|<img align="right" src="https://dl.dropboxusercontent.com/u/40165535/live4.gif" />|
 |**Radar** usefull to show multiple data points and the variation between them.|<img align="right" src="https://dl.dropboxusercontent.com/u/40165535/live5.gif" />|

-*Single axis scale chart:* it means that this chart is designed to compare values just in one axis, for example if John sales 3 items, Mark 8 and Susan 3, if you chart this data, sales should be displayed on primary axis while secondary axis labels should contain names (John, Mark, Susan).
+*Single axis scale chart:* it means that this chart is designed to compare values just in one axis, for example if John sales 3 items, Mark 8 and Susan 3, in you chart, sales should be displayed on primary axis while secondary axis labels should contain names (John, Mark, Susan).
 Records on Secondary axis will have the same distance between them.

 #Questions
 Try [Stackoverflow](http://stackoverflow.com/), comunity is awesome and I will review Live Charts tag periodically. if you are not getting an aswer then try reporting a [new issue](https://github.com/beto-rodriguez/Live-Charts/issues)